Cisco-UKI-DevX/Guestshell-Lab-Guide/README.md

 ## Exercise 0 - Enabling guestshell

 Cisco IOx is an end-to-end application enablement platform that provides application hosting capabilities.
-For more details, see here.
+For more details on iox please refer to the pages on the DevNet site [here](https://developer.cisco.com/docs/ios-xe/#application-hosting-quick-start-guide).
 The CLI to enable the IOx application framework is displayed below:

 ```
 iox
 ```

-Is it really that easy?
-Only a single command?
-Starting with IOS XE 16.8 release you need to configure the Guestshell virtual interface as well:
+Starting with IOS XE 16.8 release you need to configure the Guestshell virtual interface as well.
+This isn't specifically required but will make more sense when GuestShell will have the option to access both the management port and front panel data ports.
+Keep your eyes peeled

 ```
 app-hosting appid guestshell
  vnic management guest-interface 0
 ```

-You might be wondering "why do I need that??".
-This change will make more sense when GuestShell will have the option to access both the management port and front panel data ports.
-Stay tuned. exec

-Guestshell is enabled with an exec command:
+Finally,Guestshell is enabled with an exec command:

 ```
 guestshell enable
 ```
-This might take a minute or so be patient, it's spinning up a container.
-Here's an example:
+This might take a minute or so be patient, it's spinning up a container on the device.
+When it finishes, you'll be met with the following message

-Management Interface will be selected if configured Please wait for completion

-You'll see this when it finishes:
 ```
  Guestshell enabled successfully
 ```
 Management Interface will be selected if configured Please wait for completion

 OK, now it's time to drop into GuestShell.
-Here's an example:
+Use the commands like so below:

 ```
 cat9k#guestshell
 [guestshell@guestshell ~]$
 ```

+You'll now see we have full access to a Linux bash shell, this is our environment which we'll use in this lab guide.

+If you'd like to see the entire process above on the box, why don't you watch the snazzy GIF bellow to see the process end to end.

 ## Exercise 1 - Running a simple python script with the CLI library